 Common Types of Fusible interfacing

-Sewable Fusible Web (Heat & Bond Lite, Steam a Seam Lite) – These are applique products.
+Sewable Fusible Web (Heat & Bond Lite, Steam a Seam Lite, Wonder Under) – These are applique products.
 They are basically *just the glue* part of fusible interfacing.
 You draw your design on the paper and cut out a piece larger than your design, press it onto the fabric to apply the glue, cut out the shape, peel back the paper and then press your shape onto the main fabric.
 The glue adheres to both fabrics and seals the edges and then you go back and sew around the outside with a zig-zag, satin or blanket stitch to secure it.
 Applique is tons of fun, so definitely try it!
 Just be sure to get the SEWABLE versions of these products.
 They also make no-sew versions that would not be very nice to your machine or needle should you try to sew through them.

 That’s it for now!
 Next time I’ll talk about sew-in products.